Relocating if You and Your Family are Non-EU Citizens

 - HEALTH CARE.
 Your family has to be covered by a private insurance provider during the entire stay.
 The companies that currently provide this kind of insurance in Estonia are: Inges Kindlustus, ERGO Life Insurance SE Eesti, and Salva Kindlustus.

 - EDUCATION.
 Schools with vacancies are allowed to enrol your children even if they don’t have a residence permit and their residence is not registered.
-However, your children have to obtain an identification code from a local County Government service office.
+However, your children have to obtain an identification code from a local government service office.
 Read more about schools in the Education section.